daniel0tgc/manifold-context-test/README.md

 - **salience/arousal as a gain** on memory consolidation or access
 - **cue‑driven attractor dynamics** producing daydream‑like transitions

-The immediate motivating example: after a conversation with someone (high salience), later exposure to a weakly related cue disproportionately triggers recall/daydreams of specific episodes — because the recent event reshaped the energy landscape.
-Nuerons activated during conversation remain in the context of a person for a short period, triggering future cues/thoughts.
+The immediate motivating example: after a recent event such as studying (high salience), later exposure to a weakly related cue disproportionately triggers recall/daydreams of specific episodes — because the recent event reshaped the energy landscape.
+Nuerons activated during event remain in the context of a person for a short period, triggering future cues/thoughts.

 The system approximates this via: